Johannes Naumann

-Career
+Early life and career

-Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing) was created on 1 May 1939 in Düsseldorf by renaming Jagdgeschwader 132 (JG 132—132nd Fighter Wing) and was commanded by Oberst Eduard Ritter von Schleich, a flying ace of World War I. Naumann was among the first pilots assigned to this unit following his training as a fighter pilot.
+Naumann was born on 11 October 1917 in Dresden, at the time in the Kingdom of Saxony within the German Empire.
+In 1938, Naumann joined the military service of the Luftwaffe and received flight training.
+On 1 May 1939 in Düsseldorf, Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing) was created by renaming Jagdgeschwader 132 (JG 132—132nd Fighter Wing) and was commanded by Oberst Eduard Ritter von Schleich, a flying ace of World War I. Naumann was among the first pilots assigned to this unit following his training as a fighter pilot.

+World War II

+World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
+On 12 August 1940 during the Battle of Britain, Naumann claimed his first aerial victory, the claim was later not confirmed.
+He had engaged in aerial combat with a Royal Air Force (RAF) Supermarine Spitfire fighter near Folkestone, his opponent belonging to the No. 64 Squadron.
+On 3 September, the Luftwaffe targeted RAF Fighter Command airbases.
+JG 26 escorted bombers from Kampfgeschwader 2 (KG 2—2nd Bomber Wing) to the North Weald Airfield.
+That day, Naumann was credited with his first aerial victory, claiming a Spitfire fighter shot down over the Thames Estuary.

 Naumann claimed his fifth and sixth confirmed aerial victory during Operation Donnerkeil.
 The objective of this operation was to give the German battleships Scharnhorst and Gneisenau and the heavy cruiser Prinz Eugen fighter protection in the breakout from Brest to Germany.
 The Channel Dash operation (11–13 February 1942) by the Kriegsmarine was codenamed Operation Cerberus by the Germans.
 In support of this, the Luftwaffe, formulated an air superiority plan dubbed Operation Donnerkeil for the protection of the three German capital ships.
 Noumann was credited with two Fairey Swordfish biplane torpedo bombers from 825 Naval Air Squadron shot down at 13:45 and 13:47 on 12 February north of Gravelines.